ARMmbed/mbed-os/features/cellular/README.md

 ## Unit tests

-UNITTESTS folder contains unittests for Cellular specific classes.
-Unittests are based on stubbing method and some of the platform headers has been hacked under target_h/ folder to get things working.
+The `UNITTESTS` folder contains unit tests for cellular specific classes.
+Unit tests are based on the stubbing method.

-You can run those tests locally by running ./run_tests script under UNITTESTS/ folder.
+You can run those tests locally by running `./run_tests` script under the `UNITTESTS/` folder.

-you will need at least following applications: cpputest, gcov and lcov (genhtml) for running the tests.
+You need the following applications: `cpputest`, `gcov` and `lcov` (genhtml) for running the tests.

-After run_tests script has been run you can find test results under UNITTESTS/results folder and line & function coverages under UNITTESTS/coverages folder
+After you have run the `run_tests` script, you can find test results under `UNITTESTS/results` folder and line and function coverages under the `UNITTESTS/coverages` folder.